-The four input level controls on the 581E are marked INPUT 1, INPUT 2, INPUT 3 and INPUT 4.
-Each control adjusts it's corresponding input signal over a 30dB range.
-With signal applied to input(s) turn up the INPUT level pot(s) until the red CLIP LED just barely lights.
-Then back the level down just a bit until the CLIP LED doesn't come on any more, or only occasionally flashes.
+The input level control on the 305 is marked INPUT.
+This control adjusts it's corresponding input signal over a 30dB range.
+With signal applied to input, turn up the INPUT level pot until the red CLIP LED just barely lights.
+Then back the level down just a bit until the CLIP LED doesn t come on any more, or only occasionally flashes.
 This is the optimum setting and will provide the greatest signal-to-noise ratio without distortion.

-If your incoming signal positions are unpredictable then we suggest a straight up (12 o'clock) setting.
-Since the 581E's input has 18dB of headroom above +4dBu, this setting should work well under most conditions.
+If your incoming signal position is unpredictable then we suggest a straight up (12 o'clock) setting.
+Since the 305's input has 18dB of headroom above +4dBu, this setting should work well under most conditions.